ptrckqn/shadibeshai-website/src/pages/lab.md

         symptoms of anxiety and depression.
 She is interested in continuing to do research on the mental health effects of practicing mindfulness meditation.
+    - title: Anthony L Elsom
+      body: "Anthony completed his B.A (Honours) in Psychology at the University of Regina.
+His thesis focused on determining the correlates of suicide ideation for Indigenous Peoples in Canada.
+He served as the research coordinator for the Depression, Cognition & Culture Lab (DCC) under the supervision of Dr. Beshai (2019-2022).
+He is starting his Master's in Clinical Psychology at the University of Manitoba, and his thesis will focus on modifying or adapting evidence-based psychotherapies (e.g., CTB) to meet the needs of minority groups such as the Indigenous Peoples of Canada. "
+      image: /uploads/anthony-image.jpg
+      sub: Research Coordinator (Former)
     - title: Ali Bukhari
       sub: Former Honours Student
       image: /uploads/renderedimage.jpeg